amir20/dozzle/README.md

 #### Authentication

 Dozzle supports a very simple authentication out of the box with just username and password.
 You should deploy using SSL to keep the credentials safe.
 See configuration to use `--username` and `--password`.
+You can also use [docker secrets](https://docs.docker.com/engine/swarm/secrets/) `--usernamefile` and `--passwordfile`.

 #### Changing base URL